mooniversity/lnd-grpc/programme.md

 ### 1. Environment

-1. The environment we are going to use today is an instance of vscode hosted by gitpod, which means it wil have python 3 installed already and includes a bash terminal we can run LND from.
+1. The environment we are going to use today is an instance of vscode hosted by gitpod, which means it wil have python 3 already installed and includes a terminal we can run LND inside.

-    1. We have aliased bash keyword 'python' to 'python3' and 'pip' to 'pip3' for you so there is no danger of accidentally using python2
+    1. We have aliased 'python' to 'python3' and 'pip' to 'pip3' for you so there is no danger of accidentally using python2

-    1. The LND binary has already been downloaded and unzipped by the docker image setup scripts and it will have started up automatically for you as you.
+    1. The LND binary has also already been downloaded and unzipped by the docker image setup scripts and it will have started up automatically for you too and begun syncing.

 1. As we are only going to run through the RPC library, not create a sample application, we are going to use the python REPL today so I am going to close the top and side windows, `alt-shift-c`, and reopen the terminal `cmd+j`

-    1. I will also close this extra terminal window as we will use splitscreen mode going forward.
+    1. I will also reposition this terminal window as we will use horizontally split terminal for the tutorial so that we can see LNDs logs along with the results of our commands.

-1. In this terminal tab you can see that quite a lot has been happening.
-If you've run LND before you will recognise this as LND syncing.
-We can see a number of activities happening currently, `Processing blocks`, `verifying block headers` and the occasional `cfheaders` queries.
+1. In the LND terminal tab you can see that quite a lot has been happening.
+If you've run LND before you will recognise this log output as LND syncing.
+We can see a number of activities happening: `Processing blocks`, `verifying block headers` and the occasional `cfheader` queries.
 This is what we expect to see at this stage.

-    1. If we scroll up to the top we can see how this all began; the shell executed the startup scripts we defined in the project.
+    1. If we scroll up to the top we can see how this all began; the shell executed the startup scripts we defined at the project level.

     1. Where the output changes format we can tell that LND was started.

     1. We can see various bit of information here...

-    1. We can see that it is `Waiting for wallet encryption password`, which it is prompting us to use `lncli` to create, so this seems like a good time to move onto RPC control.
+    1. We can also see that it is `Waiting for wallet encryption password`, which it is prompting us to use `lncli` to create, so this seems like a good time to move onto some RPC control, as this is something we can do via python RPC.

 ----

 ### 2. Install lnd_grpc
-1. First I am going to split my terminal screen and move them horizontally split so we can see both outputs.

-1. After that, we next need to install the lnd-grpc module.
-As this is hosted on pip, it super easy:
+1. We start in our command terminal, and first we need to install the lnd-grpc python module.
+As this is hosted on the 'pip' python package installer, it is super easy to install:

     ```bash
     pip install lnd_grpc
     ```

-1. The last line of this should read that it has successfully installed lnd-grpc and it's dependencies.
+1. The last line after running this command should read that it has successfully installed lnd-grpc and its dependencies.

 ----

 ### 3. Initialise the rpc connection
 1. Now we are ready to connect to LND's RPC using python.

 1. Open a python REPL from the terminal simply by typing `python` into the prompt.
-A REPL is basically a code evaluator which runs line by line.
+A REPL is basically a live code evaluator which runs and executes your code line by line, each time you finish a statement.
+The REPL is usually clever-enough to know when you are entering a multi-line code fragment, vs when you are trying to execute code as it has some understanding of python syntax.

-1. Next we need to import the `Client` class from the package.
-This class holds all the RPC methods you need to interact with LND:
+1. With the REPL open we need to import the `Client` class from the lnd_grpc package.
+This class holds all the RPC methods you need to interact with LND as is a super-class encompassing various different RPC servers, which I will explain in more detail later.

     ```python
     from lnd_grpc import Client
     ```

-1. Now we are ready to create a new client object called 'lnd':
+1. Now we are ready to create a new client object called 'lnd'.
+We will issue our commands to LND via this object and it will handle creating the Google RPC connection channels and stubs for us automatically. `Client` can take a number of arguments at instantiation, but as we have LND installed in default location and using default data directory, all we need to pass it is the `network='testnet'` flag which indicates we want to run on testnet -- we're not going to be that reckless yet!

     ```python
     lnd = Client(network='testnet')
     ```
-1. Now that we have a client object, it is probably a good time to open a tab with all the LND RPC commands for later use: [lnd-grpc-api-reference](https://api.lightning.community/?python#lnd-grpc-api-reference)
+1. Now that we have a client object, it is probably a good time to open a browser tab with all the LND RPC commands for later use: [lnd-grpc-api-reference](https://api.lightning.community/?python#lnd-grpc-api-reference).
+The way that lnd_grpc has been constructed, each method is available to the `Client` class by converting the 'CamelCase' name to 'lowercase_with_underscores', so `WalletBalance` would become `wallet_balance` in lowercase.

-  You can also access the docstring help using standard Python `help(Class.method)` syntax
+  You can also access the built-in docstring help using standard Python `help(Class.method)` syntax, but it's possible for the docstrings to become outdated, and they are less detailed than the api reference, so I would recommend using the online resource.

 ----

-### 5. Initialise LND with a new wallet via WalletUnlocker Service
+### 4. Initialise LND with a new wallet via `WalletUnlocker` Service

 1. If you recall, when we checked the output of LND earlier it said ```Waiting for wallet encryption password.
 Use `lncli create` to create a wallet, `lncli unlock` to unlock an existing wallet, or `lncli changepassword` to change the password of an existing wallet and unlock it.```

 1. As we have not created a wallet before, we first need to initialise one.

 1. To initialise a new LND wallet you must first provide or generate a seed.
 This seed is what your private keys are derived from.
-To get LND to generate a seed instead of providing your own is as simple as:
+To get LND to generate a seed, you can provide your own if you have another truly random method of generating one which you are happy with, is as simple as calling `gen_seed()`:

     ```python
     seed = lnd.gen_seed()